isidharthrai/Calculator-PWA/README.md

 # Calculator-PWA
-A web app functions as a normal calculator but is progressive web app.
+A web app that functions as a normal calculator but is progressive web app.